SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Summary

 \section{Summary}

-In this work we have identified a set of 13 off-galaxy \ha\ blobs using integral field spectroscopy from the MaNGA MPL-7 sample, and attempted to understand the physical origin of these special systems by examining their deep images as well as two-dimensitional maps of a variety of physical parameters, including gas-phase metallicity, kinematics and ionization sources.
+In this work we have identified a set of 13 off-galaxy \ha\ blobs using integral field spectroscopy from the MaNGA MPL-7 sample, and attempted to understand the physical origin of these special systems by examining their deep images as well as two-dimensitional maps of a variety of physical parameters, including gas-phase metallicity, kinematics and ionizing sources.

-The 13 off-galaxy \ha\ blobs are selected from 4639 galaxies in the MaNGA, by visually comparing the \ha\ flux map from MaNGA with the broadband $gri$ composite images from SDSS.
-A region is identified to be a \ha\ blob if it presents significant \ha\ emission but with no counterpart emission in the broadband image.
-Although deep imaging reveals three different types of morphology and environments in our sample, spectral measuements of gas-phase metallicity, kinematics, and ionization parameters indicate that the \ha\ blobs can be divided into two groups with distinct origions.
+The 13 off-galaxy \ha\ blobs are selected from 4639 galaxies in MaNGA, by visually comparing the \ha\ flux map and the synthetic optical images from MaNGA.
+A region is identified to be an \ha\ blob if it presents significant \ha\ emission but with no counterpart emission in the optical image.
+Although deep imaging reveals different types of morphology and environments in our sample, spectral measuements of gas-phase metallicity, kinematics, and ionization indicate that the \ha\ blobs can be divided into two groups with distinct origins.

-The first group contains 5 low-mass blue galaxy systems ($M_\ast\lesssim10^{10}M_\odot$ and $NUV-r<4$), showing global star formation activity and low \ha\ velocity dispersion.
-The \ha\ blobs in this group are likely associated with faint disks or spirals, and are on-going star-forming regions or dwarf galaxies that are lying in the outskirts of their host galaxies.
-The second group contains 8 high-mass galaxies ($M_\ast\ga 10^{10}M_\odot$), all of which show signatures of galaxy-galaxy interactions.
-Most of them are red and retired from star formation, with only the locations of \ha\ blobs forming stars at relatively low rate.
-These \ha\ blobs are likely a product of tidal interactions, and used to be part of their nearby galaxies.
+The larger group contains 8 high-mass galaxies ({\tt gal6}$-${\tt gal13}, with $M_\ast\ga 10^{10}M_\odot$), all of which show signatures of galaxy-galaxy interactions.
+Most of them are red and retired from star formation, with only the locations of \ha\ blobs forming stars at relatively low rates.
+These \ha\ blobs are likely products of tidal interactions, and used to be part of their nearby galaxies.
 AGN or shock ionization is not detected from our data.
 Diffuse ionized gas (DIG) is common in these galaxies, and could also contribute to the \ha\ emission of the \ha\ blobs.
+The other group contains 5 low-mass blue galaxy systems ({\tt gal1}$-${\tt gal5}, with $M_\ast\lesssim10^{10}M_\odot$ and $NUV-r<4$), showing global star formation activity and low \ha\ velocity dispersion.
+The \ha\ blobs in this group are likely associated with faint disks ({\tt hab3}), spirals ({\tt hab2, hab5}), or dwarf galaxies ({\tt hab1, hab4}), and have on-going star formation.
+In particular, there are two \ha\ blobs in this group having spot-like optical counterparts ({\tt hab1, hab4}).
+One of these \ha\ blobs, {\tt hab4}, exhibits strong emission line spectra and the bluest color and is a potential candidate for blue compact dwarfs.